sacrud/sacrud/docs/index.rst

 SACRUD will solve your problem of CRUD interface for SQLAlchemy.
 Originally created for
 `pyramid_sacrud <https://github.com/ITCase/pyramid_sacrud/blob/master/pyramid_sacrud/views/CRUD.py>`_
-, but then in a separate project
+, but then in a separate project.

+Allows easy manipulation with CRUD operation and support JSON data.

 Look how easy it is to use: